scylladb/scylla-code-samples/cross_region_replication_latency/README.md

 General Info and Prerequisites
 ==============================

-This scripts enables you to measure Scylla's cross DC/region replication latency on Cloud or on-prem deployments.
+These scripts enables you to measure Scylla's cross DC/region replication latency on Cloud or on-prem deployments.

 In this specific code example we are using a single writer in us-east (N. Virginia) to write a single partition using CL=LOCAL_ONE, which we then read from us-west (Oregon) using a single reader.

 The write rate is ~5 partitions per second.
 We calculate the replication latency time on the reader’s end by subtracting the partition's insert time from the partition's now() time at the moment it is read.
+In both cases it's the server/DB timestamps.

 **Prerequisites**